 So instead of wasting time on useless things, if you invest your time and energy into fruitful actions that benefit others, you will receive benefits.
 Instead of spending your time on selfish things, wasting time, help others, you in turn receive help.

 5. Pure Ethical Discipline

 The fifth is pure ethical discipline.
 This means that we have to be very true to our conscience.
-This means that we should never lie, no matter the cost.
-We should never lie!
+This means that we shouldn’t lie.
 We should never steal.
 We should not kill.
 Now, understand that the great teachers and the great masters that explained that all the ethics that we learn such as the Ten Commandments and the Vinaya gave us all the different descriptions of how we should behave.
-We cannot just take those like a lawyer and look for loopholes.
+We cannot just look for loopholes.
 We have to live the spirit of ethics.